jonnlai/language-game/README.md

 ### Responsiveness

 In addition to manual checks, responsiveness was tested further using [Chrome DevTools](https://developer.chrome.com/docs/devtools) and [Responsive Design Checker](https://www.responsivedesignchecker.com/).
 Media query was added to make the page more responsive by reducing the amount of content and spacing when using a short (<600px) and narrow (<350px) device.
-This means the users of those devices don't need scroll when playing the play but can display the whole game on their screen.
+This means the users of those devices don't need to scroll when playing the play but can display the whole game on their screen.
 No other issues were identified.

 During the development process, a warning message about a non-passive event listener was noted.
 The event handler was made passive to improve responsiveness as suggested.
 ![Non-passive event listener warning](readme-files/testing/violation-non-passive-event-listener.png)